scala/docs.scala-lang/_sips/sips/2017-11-20-byname-implicits.md

 exhausted.
 This time, however, the sequence cannot be extended, because there are no more distinct covering sets available to be introduced to avoid dominating an earlier element of the sequence ∎.

-To show that all paths in the tree of implicit expansions are finite we must decompose them into definitional subpaths as in the previous proof.
-All nodes are either byname or strict, and so each of these definitional subpaths consist of zero or more byname nodes each separated by zero or more strict nodes.

-Call the sequence consisting of only the byname nodes of a definitional subpath, in path order, its _byname subpath_.
-And call the set of (possibly empty) sequences of strict nodes separating each byname node its _strict subpaths_.
-By construction, the byname subpath is non-dominating and so by the lemma above must be finite.
-Each of the strict subpaths is also non-dominating by construction and hence also finite.
-Consequently each of the definitional subpaths are the concatenation of a finite number of finite byname nodes separated by a finite sequence of strict nodes, which must in turn be finite.

-Finally, as in the previous proof we rely on **P3** to show that there are only a finite number of these finite definitional subpaths and hence that their interleaving must also be finite ∎.
+Finally, as in the previous proof each path in the tree consists of nodes labelled with some element of _D_ and so can be decomposed into an interleaving of definitional subpaths with respect to each of those definitions.
+These definitional subpaths are non-dominating and hence, by the earlier lemma, finite. **P3** asserts that there are only a finite number of these finite paths, so we know that their interleaving must also be finite ∎.

 #### Motivating example for the covering set based divergence critera